Intersubjectivity and value reproducibility of outcomes of quantum measurements: Value reproducibility of outcomes of quantum measurements

-\ssection{Value reproducibility of measurement} The uniqueness of the measurement outcomes ensures that in quantum mechanics the phrase ``the outcome of a measurement of an observable $A$ at time $t$'' has an unambiguous meaning.
-This suggests the existence of a correlation between the measurement outcome and the pre-measurement value of the measured observable as a common cause for the coincidence of the outcomes.
-Then, this unambiguous value of the outcome of the measurement of an observable $A$ is considered to be the value that the observable $A$ has just before the measurement.
-Since quantum mechanics predicts a relation between values of observables only in the form of probability correlations, this fact should be best expressed by the relation \beql{FM} \Pr\{A(0)=x,M(\tau)=y\}=0 \eeq if $x\ne y$, where $M(\tau)=M_1(\tau_1)$ or $M(\tau)=M_2(\tau_2)$.
-We call this relation the {\em value reproducibility condition}.
+The intersubjectivity of the measurement outcomes ensures that in quantum mechanics the phrase `the outcome of a measurement of an observable $A$ at time $t'$ has an unambiguous meaning.
+This may suggest the existence of a correlation between the measurement outcome, or the post-measurement value of the meter, and the pre-measurement value of the measured observable as a common cause for the coincidence of the outcomes.

+Now we focus on the measurement carried out by the sole observer, to show that every probability reproducible measurement of an observable is indeed ``value reproducible'' as precisely formulated below.

+Let $A$ be the observable of the system $\bS$ to be measured.
+Let $M$ be the meter observable of the observer in the environment.
+We assume that at time 0 the system $\bS$ is in an arbitrary state $\kps$ and the environment $\bE$ is in a fixed state $\kxi$.
+In order to measure the observable $A$ at time 0, the observer locally measures the meter observable $M$ at time $\ta>0$.
+Then, the time evolution operator $U(\ta)$ of the total system $\bS+\bE$ determines the Heisenberg operators $A(0)$ and $M(\ta)$, where $A(0)=A\otimes I$, $M(\ta)=U(\ta)^{\dagger}(I\otimes M) U(\ta)$.
+We pose the following assumption.
+The measurement satisfies the {\em probability reproducibility condition}, \ie, \deql{PRC}{ \Pr\{M(\ta)=x\}=\Pr\{A(0)=x\}} for any vector state $\kps$ of $\bS$.

+Since quantum mechanics predicts a relation between values of observables only in the form of probability correlations, the coincidence between the pre-measurement value of the measured observable and the post-measurement value of the meter observable should be best expressed by the relation \deql{FM}{ \Pr\{A(0)=x,M(\ta)=y\}=0 } if $x\ne y$.
 However, this relation shows a difficulty.
-Since $A(0)$ and $M(\tau)$ may not commute in general, the joint probability distribution may not be well-defined.
+Since $A(0)$ and $M(\ta)$ may not commute in general, the joint probability distribution may not be well-defined.

+In what follows, we shall show that under the probability reproducibility condition, the above joint probability is actually well-defined to satisfy \Eq{FM} as $A(0)$ and $M(\ta)$ commute on the subspace generated by the observables $A(0)$, $M(\ta)$ and the state $\kps$.